Home Matters Caregiving logo

 Pros

-0 disclosed lawsuits, settlements, judgments, government penalties, franchisor enforcement actions, or fraud cases - a clean legal and regulatory record that's well below what's typical in Senior & Assisted Living and is a positive indicator for franchisee risk exposure.
+There are zero disclosed lawsuits, settlements, government penalties, franchisor enforcement actions, or fraud cases (well below typical), giving you a clean legal and regulatory record that lowers litigation risk and operational distraction.

 Cons